Nikhil-KO/PexipHomework/README.md

     * server.py - flask network interface to receive the data
     * dropboxService.py - service to translate instructions and or data to changes in the server file system

+* Tests
+    * the unit tests use this folder to generate and test Observer and DropboxService functionality

+* clientTest.py - run unit tests for client Observer functionality
-* testrunner.py - run unit tests for client & server functionality, the tests can also be run individually
+* serverTest.py - run unit tests for server DropboxService functionality

 # Run system
 Requires Python 3+.